Khuushuur

-Khuushuur (Mongolian: хуушуур) is a traditional Mongolian fried meat pastry.
+Khuushuur (/ˈkuːʃʊər/; хуушуур /mn/) is a traditional Mongolian fried meat pastry.
 It consists of a circle of wheat flour dough folded in half around a filling of minced or ground mutton, sometimes beef, and pan- or deep-fried.
 The meat is seasoned with onion and salt; some cooks also add garlic and pepper.
 Versions containing potatoes, carrots, or cabbage are less common.

 History

 Historically, khuushuur and related dumplings such as buuz and bansh are considered localized adaptations of Chinese dumplings.
 Wheat was not traditionally grown in Mongolia due to the nomadic lifestyle, but the influence of Chinese cuisine introduced dumpling-like preparations that became part of Mongolian food culture.
+The Mongolian name khuushuur comes from the Chinese huǒshāoer (火烧儿), a type of shaobing.

 Khuushuur is widely available across Mongolia.
 In urban areas, it is commonly found in restaurants, while in rural regions, it may be sold from roadside stands or private homes.
 It is also a popular home-cooked dish.
 The dish is commonly associated with Naadam, Mongolia’s summer festival.